Random Access Channel Coding in the Finite Blocklength Regime: Tests for No Active Transmitters

-\thmref{thm:huangmoulin} implies that the coefficients in front of $\log n_1$, $\sqrt{\log n_1}$ and $\log \log n_1$ in \eqref{eq:huangn0} are optimal.
-Juxtaposing \eqref{eq:Hmaxbk} and \eqref{eq:huangn0}, we see that Hoeffding's test achieves the optimal first-order error exponent (coefficient in front of $\log n_1$).
+while guaranteeing both that the probability that we do not decode at time $n_0$ when no transmitters are active does not exceed $\epsilon_0$ and that the probability that we decode at time $n_0$ when $k > 0$ transmitters are active does not exceed $\frac{E_k}{\sqrt{n_k}}$.
+Note that $E_k$ only affects the constant term $O(1)$ in \eqref{eq:huangn0}. \thmref{thm:huangmoulin} implies that the coefficients in front of $\log n_1$, $\sqrt{\log n_1}$, and $\log \log n_1$ in \eqref{eq:huangn0} are optimal.
+Juxtaposing \eqref{eq:Hmaxbk} and \eqref{eq:huangn0}, we see that Hoeffding's test achieves the optimal first-order error exponent (that is, the optimal coefficient in front of $\log n_1$).